Tickets to the Museum of the Treasure of San Gennaro

 Which church in Naples houses the blood of San Gennaro?

-The relics of San Gennaro, including the ampoules containing the blood that liquefies three times a year, are kept in the Naples Duomo (cathedral), inside the Chapel of the Treasury of San Gennaro.
+The relics of San Gennaro, including the ampoules containing the blood that liquifies three times a year, are kept in the Naples Duomo (cathedral), inside the Chapel of the Treasure of San Gennaro.

 What are the best places to eat near the Naples Duomo?

-The Cathedral of Naples is located in the heart of the city, thick with great pizzerias, restaurants, trattorias, and street food options.
+The Cathedral of Naples is located in the heart of the city, which is full of great pizzerias, restaurants, trattorias, and street food options.
 Here is our list of the top pizzerias.